- Home

 Our herd

-In 2020, the family decided to change half the herd to Jersey cows and today cow numbers at 255 and almost 340 followers.
+In 2020, the family decided to change half the herd to Jersey cows, and today, cow numbers are at 260 and almost 340 followers.
 Yields are now at 9,000 litres at 4.80% butterfat, compared to 11,000 litres at 4.09% butterfat in the previous year.
-The team are hopeful that as the jerseys move from heifers to fully grown cows, they can push this yield up slightly while maintaining a high solids percentage.

-Sexed semen is used exclusively on cows and heifers with beef semen used on 2 or 3+ service.
-Bull selection is done on a mainly PLI basis although milk yield, butterfat percentage, type merit, legs and feet and fertility are used as well along with teat length and placement for robotic milking.
+Sexed semen is used exclusively on cows and heifers, with beef semen used on 2 or 3+ service.
+Bull selection is done on a mainly PLI basis, although milk yield, butterfat percentage, type merit, legs and feet and fertility are used as well, along with teat length and placement for robotic milking.

 Our journey

-Gareth and David wanted to join the strategic dairy farm programme to help them focus on how the Jersey herd could help improve their performance and to increase their understanding of genetics and genomics.
 They are looking forward to sharing their journey and learning from other farmers attending their events.
 They are exploring how to make the most of existing buildings for their youngstock and how they can gain the most from their assets.
-They are focused maximising the potential from their infrastructure.
+They are focused on maximising the potential from their infrastructure.

 News and past events